quicwg/base-drafts/draft-ietf-quic-http.md

 Pseudo-header fields are only valid in the context in which they are defined.
 Pseudo-header fields defined for requests MUST NOT appear in responses;
 pseudo-header fields defined for responses MUST NOT appear in requests.
-Pseudo-header fields MUST NOT appear in trailers.
-Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed ({{malformed}}).
+Pseudo-header fields MUST NOT appear in trailer sections.
+Endpoints MUST treat a
+request or response that contains undefined or invalid pseudo-header fields as malformed ({{malformed}}).